 Because it's important to some people to know who I've trained with in the past, near the end of this page are pictures of me with some notables.
-You shouldn't have to guess too hard on who they are.
+You shouldn't have to guess too hard who they are.

-I started my training in Jeet Kune Do in 1979 with my older brother who had gone from his tour in the army to train at the Kali-Jun Fan Academy in California, specifically training under Richard Bustillo.
+I started my training in Jeet Kune Do in 1979 with my older brother who had gone from his tour in the army to train at the Kali-Jun Fan Academy in California—specifically training under Richard Bustillo.
 The Kali-Jun Fan academy was the center for Jun Fan Gung Fu and Jeet Kune Do at that time.

 Years were spent testing myself (sparring and fighting) against a variety of people who were trained in other martial arts.
-They hailed from Okinawan Karate, Goshin-Ryu, Tae Kwon Do, Kenpo, Hapkido, Aikido, Shotokan, Ninjutsu, boxing, wrestling and other arts.
+They hailed from Okinawan Karate, Goshin-Ryu, Tae Kwon Do, Kenpo, Hapkido, Aikido, Shotokan, Ninjutsu, western boxing, wrestling and other arts.

 My formal training under the Inosanto lineage in Jeet Kune Do Concepts began in Florida around 1997.
-Within a year, I was teaching there, specifically the Wing Chun and then later the other curriculums, Savate, Jun Fan, Pentjak Silat, Kali-Escrima-Arnis, Muay Thai, and grappling, primarily Combat Submission Wresting (Erik Paulson).
+Within a year, I was teaching there, specifically the Wing Chun and then later the other curriculums: Savate, Jun Fan, Pentjak Silat, Kali-Escrima-Arnis, Muay Thai, and grappling, primarily Combat Submission Wresting (Erik Paulson).

-The JKD Concepts lineage training consisted of each of those different martial arts trained separately during each of the 3-4 hours of training per night and then we had weekly sparring.
+The JKD Concepts lineage training consisted of each of those different martial arts trained separately during each of the 3-4 hours of training per night, and then we had weekly sparring.

 That’s my history.
 That’s the crucible of Core JKD.
-My specific, detailed research and methodical refinement of foundational techniques against resistance that—quite simply—aren’t found anywhere else.
+My specific, detailed research and methodical refinement of functional techniques against resistance that—quite simply—aren’t found anywhere else.
 The stuff I don’t show, but mention, and the stuff I do show, but may not mention.

-You will also see me present some training in Wing Chun (Core JKD's version is called Rebel Wing Chun), Silat, etc and in ways that are familiar, but different enough to let traditional purists get mad at me and others see that—hey!
+You will also see me present some training in Wing Chun (Core JKD's version is called Rebel Wing Chun), Silat, etc., and in ways that are familiar, but different enough to let traditional purists get mad at me and others see that—hey!
 This can actually work when it’s not bound by the traditional mentality and lack of training against resisting attackers.